-As project manager, Mathilde is responsible for ensuring that the project delivers on its aims and objectives successfully.
-Mathilde brings a wealth of experience in science having previously successfully managed large scale research projects in big data and sophisticated data linkage for scientific analysis and service improvement within Swansea University.
+As project manager, Louise is responsible for ensuring that the project delivers on its aims and objectives successfully.
+Louise brings a wealth of experience, having previously successfully managed large scale research in global health.

 Dr Llewellyn is the principle investigator for the ALG-AD project.

 Carole Llewellyn, Associate Professor in Applied Aquatic Bioscience provides overall leadership on the ALG-AD project and for the Swansea Team.

 Carole’s interests are in all things algae mainly microalgae but also macroalgae.
 She is particularly keen to develop algae for the benefit of humans in terms of developing environment friendly products and in terms of their capacity to remediate waste (nutrients, CO2 and metals).
 ALG-AD brings both of these aspects together to develop a circular economy solution; it’s a very exciting project in that respect.

 Carole has led a number of national and international applied algal projects.